HenrYxZ/object-classification/README.md

 testing image its VLAD has to be calculated and the class is determined using that vector in the SVM.
 The program gives the accuracy of the predictions for the testing phase.

+I used this for a research project, you can see more of it here http://aggiecv.blogspot.com/

 ## Usage
 To run the main program run ``python main.py``